 SAT essay ACT essay

-For admission $\square$ $\boxtimes$
+For admission $\boxtimes$ $\boxtimes$

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

 Not using essay component

 D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no